jpillora/chisel/README.md

     --hostname, Optionally set the 'Host' header (defaults to the host found in the server url).

+    --sni, Override the ServerName when using TLS (defaults to the hostname).

     --tls-ca, An optional root certificate bundle used to verify the chisel server.
 Only valid when connecting to the server with "https" or "wss".
 By default, the operating system CAs will be used.